gnosis/dx-docs/source/community-resources.md

 - No contests have occured yet

 ## Judging Criteria
 **The Idea** (20%)
-- What does that mean?
-In this categories factors such as use and relevancy will factor in.
+In this categories factors such as use and relevancy will weigh in.
 Does the idea make sense and is it relevant to the DutchX?
 Further considerations include whether the idea fits with the DutchX "values" (e.g. fair and decentralized) and some points will go towards originality.

 **Technical difficulty** (35%)
-- What does that mean?
-This is straight forward.
-In this category all things "technical" will be considered, such as: level of complexity, how was it implemented and documented; how well is the code written, is the code bug-free and does it go beyond the SDK and documentation that is already provided for you?
+This is straight forward: In this category all things "technical" will be considered, such as: level of complexity, how was it implemented and documented; how well is the code written, is the code bug-free and does it go beyond the SDK and documentation that is already provided for you?

 **Usability for others** (30%)
-- What does that mean?
-This category can be either considered for further technical integration or in case you are targeting end-users, for those.
+This category can be either considered for usability fostering further technical integration or in case you are targeting end-users, for those.
 Hence, the category includes anything ranging from ease of use, design, intended behaviour, parameterization, re-usability of the code etc.

 **Size of potential users** (10%)
-- What does that mean?
 This category asks two questions: How much liquidity is expected per user (plus how often is it used per user) and what is the potential reach of unique users?

 **The WOW-factor** (5%)
-- What does that mean?
 Bonus points for anything that stood out and was beyond expectations!

 *Cannot decide what idea to pursue?*